Nishauk/Registration-form/README.md

 # Registration-form
-A simple student registration form
+A simple student registration form - frontend using Html